National Walk Safely to School Day

 - To reduce the level of traffic congestion.

-For more information and all enquiries please visit the Walk Safely to School website
+For more information and all enquiries please visit the Walk website.

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.